All Episodes

 But as far as you know, the additional festivities were canceled.

-Cancel, or maybe, let's see.
+Cancel or maybe, let's see.

 And I think that's why half of Moscow came with Trump.

-Notice no American businessmen came with nobody in America is seeking to do business in Russia.
+Nobody in America is seeking to do business in Russia.

 I didn't see any American businessmen with Trump.